iamtheblackunicorn/df0045/README.md

 ## About :books:

 This app is a graphic tool to convert binary and hexadecimal numbers into decimal numbers.
-By binary numbers I mean of Base 2.
-By hexadecimal numbers I mean numbers of Base 16.
-Decimal numbers are numbers of base 10 and ***NOT*** `double`s.
+By binary numbers I mean numbers of base 2.
+By hexadecimal numbers I mean numbers of base 16.
+Decimal numbers are numbers of base 10 and ***NOT*** doubles.

 ## Download :inbox_tray: